dtrebilco/ECSAtto/README.md

 - Speed over safety, but debug checks at runtime to catch bad code.
 - No global mutable state.
 - Have O(1) speed in testing if an entity has a component.
 Due to this, each entity can only one of each component type.
+- No limit on the number of component types.
+Only pay for what components are used.
 - No externals but STL.
 Mostly just usage of std::vector<> that can be swapped if necessary.
 - Very fast data oriented design in iterating components.
 Trades off flexibility of creating/deleting of entities and components.
 This can be compensated for by smart usage of Entity Groups (see below).